openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 * Adding an event bus to the Open edX platform allows asynchronous event messaging across services, which enables a number of improvements aligned with our architectural goals.

+* We are trialing Kafka to implement an Open edX event bus.
+This decision will be updated as we commit or change direction.

 .. note:: Using an abstraction layer is our current intent, but we are working to ensure this is possible.

 * An abstraction layer will be provided to enable the choice of multiple technologies for implementing an Open edX event bus.